Tahlia Tupaea

 Tahlia Tupaea (born 1 June 1997) is an Australian-New Zealand professional basketball player.

 Professional career

 WNBL

 Tupaea became the second youngest debutant in WNBL history in October 2012 at age 15 and 133 days.
 She played eight seasons for the Sydney Uni Flames between 2012 and 2020.

 Tupaea played for the Canberra Capitals during the 2020 WNBL hub season in Queensland and then re-joined the team for the 2021–22 WNBL season.
-She re-signed with the Capitals in May 2022.
+After sitting out the 2022–23 WNBL season, Tupaea is set to re-join the Capitals for the 2023–24 WNBL season.

 WNBA

 In April 2017, Tupaea was drafted by the Minnesota Lynx with the 36th and final pick of the 2017 WNBA draft.

 Australian State Leagues and New Zealand

 In 2013 and 2015, Tupaea played in the Waratah League for the Penrith Panthers.
 In 2016, she played for the BA Centre of Excellence in the SEABL.
 She continued in the SEABL in 2017 and 2018 with the Sydney Uni Sparks before joining the USC Rip City in the QBL in 2019.
 In 2021, she returned to the Waratah League to play for the Bankstown Bruins, winning league MVP.

-In 2022, Tupaea joined the Northern Kāhu for the inaugural season of New Zealand's Tauihi Basketball Aotearoa, where she won league MVP.
+In 2022, Tupaea joined the Northern Kāhu for the inaugural season of New Zealand's Tauihi Basketball Aotearoa (TBA), where she won league MVP.

+Tupaea started the 2023 NBL1 East season with the Penrith Panthers before re-joining the Northern Kāhu for the 2023 TBA season.
+She sustained a shoulder injury early in the season, as the Kāhu went on to win the 2023 TBA championship.